bigchaindb/BEPs/18/README.md

 Each Validator checks every new transaction that is about to be committed in a block.
 The process is roughly the following:
 1. If the transaction is **not** a valid Vote, return.
-2. If `asset.data.id` is **not** a valid Election, return.
+2. If the Vote is for a **not** valid Election, return.
-3. If the Election has less than ⅔ of positive votes, return.
+3. If the Election **including** the current Vote has less than ⅔ of positive votes, return.
-4. If the Election has been already implemented, return.
+4. If the Election **excluding** the current Vote has more than ⅔ of positive votes, return.
+(It has been concluded already.)
-5. Since all previous checks has been successful, execute the logic to implement the Election.
+5. If the Election **excluding** the current Vote has less than ⅔ of positive votes and **including** the current Vote has more than ⅔ of positive votes, execute the logic to implement the Election.

 ### What is a valid Vote?
 A Validator must be able to discern valid Votes from invalid ones.
 A valid vote is a transaction that spends one or more Vote Tokens to the Election Address.